Apozzi/A-_CPU/README.md

 # A# - CPU in Logicsim.
 Central Processing Unit created in logicsim, using only basic logic gates and integrated circuits(Created by me).

-This CPU is extremally optimised for using a low quantity of clocks circles per operation.
+This CPU is extremally optimised for using a low quantity of clocks circles per operation (Mostly using 1 clock per operation).

 Making possible running interessing programs at 4.1 KMz.